Alfred Pampalon: Later years and death

 Pampalon was ordained 4 October 1892.
 He began his ministry in Mons, a mining area in Belgium.
+He carried out various duties, replacing absent priests or on occasion accompanying those who went to preach in neighboring parishes.
 Pampalon suffered from a slight speech impediment, and while not an exceptional preacher, was nonetheless an effective one.
 He suffered from tuberculosis from the age of fourteen.
 Never in robust health, it was decided that he be transferred to Saint-Jean-de-Beauplateau.
 He was then sent back to Quebec in the hope that the change might improve his health.
 His father and two sisters had died during his nine years abroad.

-He returned in September 1895 and was assigned to Sainte-Anne-de-Beaupré.
+He returned in September 1895 and was assigned to Sainte-Anne-de-Beaupré, where he was able to carry out simple duties, preaching in the basilica and hearing confession.
 He entered the infirmary the following February.
 Before his death he was in constant pain, unable to alleviate it, and would spend his days in prayer.
 The night before Pampalon died, he said in a soft voice; "O death..., O holy death..., come..., do come!
 O divine Savior..., my hope is in your merits...
 I am happy... to suffer for you!
 I want to go to Heaven... to see you and Mary," After this he got up and sang the Magnificat in a loud voice.
 He has become known as the "Hail Mary Saint" because of this.

 Pampalon died at Sainte-Anne-de-Beaupré on 30 September 1896.

+Beatification process

+The beatification process for Pampalon was opened on 28 April 1920, and he was declared a Servant of God.
+Pampalon was declared venerable by Pope John Paul II on May 14, 1991.